|

 - Pluton

 - A now-defunct astronomical class of planetary bodies orbiting the Sun on the far side of Neptune.
-Pluto was classed as a pluton by contemporary astronomers, but now is classed as a "dwarf planet".
+Pluto was classed as a pluton by contemporary astronomers before they realized that this is a well-established geological term for an intrusive rock mass.
+It was in 2006 classed as a "dwarf planet", but from June 2008 has been declared a "plutoid".
 See Dwarf Planet.

 - Polar Elevation